goto40/mdsd/docs/item_lang.md

 ## Model Validation

-The easiest way to get an overvire of validation rules is to look at the filebased tests.
-For each validator there is a folder `valdation_*` in the filebased tests folder illustrating the good case (with explanation) and the bad cases (with the expected error output).
+The easiest way to get an overview of validation rules is to look at the filebased tests.
+These tests illustrate the good case (with explanation) and the bad cases (with the expected error output).

+You can also have a look at `item_lang/validation.py`.